teamniteo/handbook/work-process.md

 Our Kanban Board is at https://github.com/niteoweb/operations/projects/1.
 By clicking on the `Show Menu` you get an additional sidebar that displays the main information about the sprint, such as the **Sprint Goal**, our capacity for the sprint, committed story points and the **Burndown Chart**.

+GitHub checkboxes are often utilized in creating mini-tasks for User Stories.
+Since there is no history on who clicked on what checkbox and when, always add a comment about the change made everytime a checkbox is ticked.

 ### Team Capacity